Ready for publication

 ‘In a manner of speaking.’
 She breathed out, keeping her eyes down.
 ‘Give it ninety seconds.’

-Hester chewed her lip, tapping her fingers on the bonnet.
+Hester tapped her fingers on the bonnet.
 ‘It’s not working.
-Shhhit.’
-She lifted her face to the monumental trees.
+Shit.’
+She lifted her face to the great trees.
 ‘The skin aspect takes the tar of man.
-The primary state…,’ she mumbled something else cryptic, then peered inside her vials.
-‘Maybe they are too old.’
+The primary state…,’ she mumbled, then peered inside her vials.
+‘Maybe they’re too old.’
 She snatched a notepad and a pencil from an inside pocket and started scribbling.
 ‘Maybe the cut is too deep.’

 The rain interrupted her.
 Driving through the canopy, it hammered on my Viva’s metal body.
 Hester raised her hood and wiped her glasses on her sleeve.